-- Giving Freeths the assurance they seek avoids wasting time on an irrelevant side point. - Avoids further scrutiny of unhelpful / confused sections of the subpostmaster contract which do not paint Post Office in a good light. - Seems like a concession when, in fact, Post Office has no intention of enforcing any OSA obligations anyway.
+- Giving Freeths the assurance they seek avoids wasting time on an irrelevant side point. - Avoids further scrutiny of unhelpful / confused sections of the Subpostmaster Contract which do not paint POL in a good light. - Seems like a concession when, in fact, Post Office has no intention of enforcing any OSA obligations anyway.

-Given that we cannot find any practical or commercial advantage of these provisions to Post Office, we cannot see any disadvantage in confirming Post Office will not enforce these provisions.
+Given that we cannot find any practical or commercial advantage of these provisions to Post Office, we cannot see any disadvantage in waiving these provisions.